GWC-DCMB/ClubCurriculum/contributing.md

     git push origin new-branch-name
     ```

-    If you forget the branch name you can find it using the command:
+    If you forget the branch name, you can list existing branches using the command:
     ```
-    git branch
+    git branch --list
     ```

 1. Open a pull request